how to install a firewall router on raspberry pi

 Begin with the end in mind

-A router is a network device that connects two networks together.
+In simple words, a router is a network device that connects two subnetworks together.

-If you have two Ethernet ports on a computer, with different networks on each, your computer can act as a router.
+If you have two Ethernet ports on your computer that are connected to different networks, your computer can act as a router.
+But we usually use a device designed for that purpose (like your Internet router).

-The Raspberry Pi have only one Ethernet card, but we can use the Wi-Fi card to create a second network.
+Raspberry Pi models have limitations, and the major limitation in this case is that there is only one Ethernet adapter.
+But we’ll use the Wi-Fi adapter to create a second network.

 Firewall